SummitAnthony/DeepScrape-AI-Powered-Scraper/README.md

 - ChromeDriver version 137.0.7151.68
 - Windows 10/11 (64-bit)

-## Quick Start

-1. Click the "Open in Streamlit" button above to use the application directly in your browser
-2. No installation required - just enter a website URL and start scraping!

 ## Features

 - **PDF Scraping**: Automatically finds and downloads PDF files from websites